open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 ```

 Here `'classes'` defines class names of Cityscapes dataset annotations, if users only concern some classes about vehicles and **ignore other classes**,
-the meta information of dataset could be modified by passing class variable in `metainfo` when instantiating Cityscapes dataset:
+the meta information of dataset could be modified by defined input argument `metainfo` when instantiating Cityscapes dataset:

 ```python
 from mmseg.datasets import CityscapesDataset